richardbudden/demo/README.md

-#This is bound to cause trouble
+#Demo Project Readme
 This is a simple Readme file

 #####
 Just an update for video 29 (Section 05)

-These updates are on a brach Video #32
+We are on Video #33 (Resolve Confict)
+This is bound to cause trouble - This is new text in very-bad branch